 The design idea for the correlation is as follows: Eq.
-1 is valid for a completely water-wet system and, if index w for water is substituted by index o, it is equally valid for a completely oil-wet system.
+1 is valid for a completely waterwet system and, if index o for oil is substituted for index w, it is equally valid for a completely oilwet system.
 For other cases between these limits, a correlation should be symmetrical with respect to the two fluids since neither dominates the wettability.
-One way to achieve a symmetrical form that is correct in the extremes is to sum the two limiting expressions, i.e., to sum the water branch given by Eq.
+One way to achieve a symmetrical form which is correct in the extremes, is to sum the two limiting expressions, i.e., to sum the water branch as given by Eq.
 1 and a similar oil branch, resulting in the general expression,